andywu0913/tron-tss/README.md

 # tron-tss

-A demonstration of multi-party threshold secret sharing (TSS) implementation for the Tron blockchain.
+A hello world demonstration of multi-party threshold secret sharing (TSS) implementation for the Tron blockchain.

 ## Overview